johannschopplich/apiful/docs/guide/getting-started.md

 ## Installation

-Get started by installing `apiful` in your project.
-Choose your package manager:
+Get started by installing `apiful` in your project:

 ::: code-group
   ```bash [pnpm]